 With regard to age of the earth, most Christians just shrug off the issue by saying, It doesn't matter to me whether the earth is young or old.
-It's not important.
+It doesn't make any difference.

 But this response misses the real issue: It's not about us!
 It's about them!

 Similarly, personal testimony is greatly diminished if others think Christians are uneducated, naive, or brain-washed.

 It's important to get it right about the age of the earth to establish respect and influence.